Sleep Apnea Overview

 A proper diagnosis is import for you to continue living your best life.
 Your physician will begin by evaluating your symptoms and sleep history.
 Typically, your partner’s input is very important on this.
 From here, your physician will make plans for you to take a home sleep study home or will schedule you for an appointment at the sleep lab.
 Overnight monitoring will allow your physician to watch your breathing and body functions while you are asleep.
 During a nocturnal polysomnography, you are hooked up to equipment that will monitor your heart, lungs, brain activity, movement, and breathing patterns.
 During a home sleep study, your heart rate, breathing patterns, airflow, and blood oxygen levels will be monitored.
-Test results are usually given back the next day.
+Test results are usually given back within a week.
 From here, your physician can begin with a proper treatment plan.

 Sleep Apnea Treatments

 In cases where sleep apnea is not severe, your physician may recommend making a few various lifestyle changes.
 If you are a smoker, then you will need to quit smoking immediately.
 If you have been unable to quit in the past, then ask your physician for resources so that you are able to quit.
 If you are overweight, then you will need to lose the excess weight.
 Losing weight can be done by making simple diet changes, exercising, or increasing your water intake.
 Sometimes, sleep apnea is caused by allergies.
 If this is the case, your physician will recommend treatment for your allergies.

 If these steps do not help you with a better night’s sleep, or if you have more severe symptoms, then you will need a higher level of treatment.
 Certain devices or even surgery can help you breathe better at night.
 The most common form of treatment is a continuous positive airway pressure machine (CPAP), which will deliver air pressure through a mask while you sleep to ensure that you are receiving oxygen.
 These masks are more comfortable than they have been the past.
 Patients find that these machines are not as cumbersome as they have been in the past.